 β FAQ: Reem Island Travel and Living

-Q1: Is Reem Island good for families?
+Q1: Is Reem Island suitable for families?

 Q2: Can tourists visit Reem Island?